rbowsley/lamplighthelp/source/7-3-0_Viewing_All_Work_Records.markdown

 - Date and time.
 You can choose the date range that you want the records to cover.
 - {{Workarea}}.
 You can restrict the records to specific {{workarea}}s and {{subworkarea}}s.
 - {{Staff}} member adding record.
 This drop-down box lists all {{staff}} on the system.
 If you only want to see records added by a specific person, choose their name from the list.
 - Location.
-Use this to restrict your search to sessions which have happened in a particular place.
+Use this to restrict your search to sessions which have happened in a specific place.
 - Show deleted records.
 If you want to see deleted records in your search, tick this box.
 No current records will be included in the results.

 #### Additional Data Columns to Display